• Skip to primary navigation

 22. FleurBurger 5000 (2005)

-Found at Fleur by Hubert Keller in Las Vegas, this luxurious and extravagant burger is made with Wagyu beef, foie gras, truffle, and served with a bottle of Chateau Petrus wine.
+Found at Fleur by Hubert Keller in Las Vegas, this luxurious burger is made withΒ Wagyu beef, foie gras, and truffle and served with a bottle of Chateau Petrus wine.

 The FleurBurger 5000 is a symbol of opulence in the culinary world.
-It holds the title of one of the most expensive burgers globally, coming in at the cost of $5,000 American dollars.
+It is one of the most expensive burgers globally, costing $5,000 American dollars.

 23. Gourmet Burgers